singh-man/books/crackingTheCoding/17_hard.md

 ![](media/17_16_1.JPG)

-As with many recursive problems, we should evaluate if there's a possibility to memoize repeated subprob­ lems.
+As with many recursive problems, we should evaluate if there's a possibility to memoize repeated subproblems.
 Indeed, there is.

 **Solution #2: Recursion + Memoization**